MattMattV/my-stars/README.md

 ## Python

+- [tqdm](https://github.com/noamraph/tqdm) - Add a progress meter to your loops in a second
 - [onedrivecmd](https://github.com/cnbeining/onedrivecmd) - A command line client for Onedrive.
+- [exodus](https://github.com/Exodus-Privacy/exodus) - Platform to audit trackers used by Android application
 - [localstack](https://github.com/localstack/localstack) - 💻  A fully functional local AWS cloud stack.
 Develop and test your cloud apps offline!
 - [bleachbit](https://github.com/bleachbit/bleachbit) - BleachBit system cleaner for Windows and Linux
 - [Inventus](https://github.com/nmalcolm/Inventus) - Inventus is a spider designed to find subdomains of a specific domain by crawling it and any subdomains it discovers.